The Problems with Almond Flour

 Even simpler solution:

 Trade in your almond flour for coconut flour.
 Coconut flour is my grain-free baking flour of choice.
 Not only does it have a long list of health benefits, but consuming it actually boosts your metabolism.
-You can find my favorite coconut flour and other coconut products HERE.
+You can find my favorite coconut flour HERE.
 I also have plenty of grain-free baked good recipes on my blog that use coconut flour.
 If you have been turned off by coconut flour recipes in the past, please click on these baked good recipes listed below.
 I’ve been told that these will turn anyone into a coconut flour lover.

 Problem #3: Difficult to Digest because of Anti-Nutrients like Phytic Acid and Lechtin